 Accepted tutorials must have a minimum of ten registered participants or the session will be cancelled.
 Presenters will be compensated with a percentage of the participant tutorial fees through an honorarium.
 In the case of multiple presenters for a given tutorial, the honorarium will be equally divided amongst the presenters.

-New tutorial proposals should be approximately 3-4 pages in length and must include the following sections:
+New tutorial proposals should be approximately 3-4 pages in length and must follow the template provided on the HOST website:

 Proposals for tutorials that were given in prior years may submit an abbreviated proposal (~1 page) summarizing the evaluation comments they received from attendees, discussing how the tutorial will be improved, and explaining why the tutorial should be held again.

-All proposals should be submitted to the HOST 2018 Tutorial EasyChair website at https://easychair.org/conferences/?conf=host2018.
+All proposals MUST be submitted to the HOST 2019 Tutorial Track on EasyChair: https://easychair.org/conferences/?conf=host2019.

 TBD: HOST tutorial day